 As Tah and I set our first feet in India, the excitement inside began to grow.
 We were in the Indira Gandhi International Airport at 4 AM that day.
-When we researched on what’s the best way to reach our place where we stay in Delhi, we found out most of the people suggesting the metro trains in Delhi.
+When we researched what’s the best way to reach our place where we stay in Delhi, we found out most of the people suggesting traveling in and around Delhi in the metro rail.

 After seeking some help from the Immigration Department, we started our journey to explore the metro rails of India.
 Even though it was early that morning, the smog has peeped out.
 So, it is better for you to wear a face mask to protect yourself.
 It was rather cold in February.
 The temperature was 11 degrees.
 Hailing from Thailand and experiencing the winters in only 16-degree Celsius, Tah felt it was too chill.

 As we reached the metro station, we could see so many people even at that time.
 This is because trains are the best way to reach to your destination as it is affordable and lets you skip road traffic.

-The subway is pretty easy to navigate, easier than normal train travel in India.
+The subway in India is pretty easy to navigate, easier than normal train travel in India.
 There are arrows, either way, to indicate where you need to go.
 It is similar to the one in Bangkok or Mexico.
 To make your travel easy, there are two ways:

 - Take a pic of the metro map displayed in the station